-I love this Vegan Tomato Salad with Cucumber and Avocado, and it’s chopped cilantro and lime vinaigrette dressing that makes this a wow.
+I love this Tomato Salad with Cucumber, Avocado, and Cilantro, and it’s the cilantro and the lime vinaigrette dressing that makes this a wow.
 See tips in the recipe if you’re not a cilantro fan.

 (Scroll down for complete recipe with nutritional information.)